 "Great.
 I look forward to it."
 Jack said and smiled.
 The top three buttons of his light blue oxford were unbuttoned and the neck band of his white t-shirt was stretched and rolled and there was a small mustard stain over his right breast.
-"Linda" turned around to walk out with an ear to ear grin and passed Doug without even acknowledging him.
+"Linda" turned around, roses in her arms, to walk out with an ear to ear grin and passed Doug without even acknowledging him.